culturesofknowledge/emplaces/design/README.md

 The term ‘current’ refers to a currently existing, physical place and as such will generally also be found in the reference gazetteer.
 Consequently, a current place will also have a current administrative hierarchy (e.g. ADM1, ADM2, ADM3..) and a physical location (lat/long) maintained for it by the reference gazetteer.

 A ‘historical’ place will generally be a former (hence historical) place with a temporal validity (e.g. the Habsburg Monarchy, 1526-1804).
 Though, in principle, some historical places could be additionally be described as an aggregation of one or more physical regions, EM Places will not attempt to capture this form of location data (i.e. polygons for historical regions).
 Instead, we will link to external resources/projects with the necessary expertise in this area (e.g. to [FNZGIS][1] for Central/Eastern Europe).
-TBD is whether the location for a representative ‘capital’ of a historical place (e.g. Vienna for the Hapsburg Monarchy) should be recorded.

 Consequently, a current place (e.g. Augsburg) will have a current (GeoNames derived) administrative hierarchy as well as several historical hierarchies associated with it (to account, for example, for when Augsburg was part of the Holy Roman Empire).
 However, a historical place (e.g. the Holy Roman Empire) while being part of (many) other historical hierarchies will never have a current hierarchy.

 ### Workflow

 **Priority:** Required

 **Source:** Core Data  (unless no reference gazetteer ID is present).

 The basic workflow for a new record will request the user to first identify the place in the reference gazetteer (GeoNames) and to enter its ID in EM Places.
 EM Places will then pull the relevant core metadata from GeoNames and use it to populate the draft record in a staging area.
 If the place cannot be found in the reference gazetteer, a new record cannot be created until a user with appropriate privileges has confirmed that no GeoNames ID is available.
 Following this, a new record can be created in the staging area with custom core metadata.
 After this, the record can be amended as usual with additional metadata.